Hyperion-21/GalaxyTweaker/README.md

 # Galaxy Tweaker
-A galaxy configuerer that allows for modification and usage of custom GalaxyDefinition files, allowing users to tweak the galaxy.
+A galaxy configuerer that allows for modification and usage of custom galaxy definition files, allowing users to tweak the galaxy.

-**DO NOT OPEN YOUR OLD SAVE FILES WHILE THIS MOD IS INSTALLED!
-YOU MAY MESS UP YOUR SAVES!
-ONLY TRY THIS MOD WITH NEW SAVE FILES!**
+While this mod shouldn't affect old saves in any way, be careful with loading your old saves with it active.

-**THIS MOD IS ALSO IN A VERY EARLY STATE!
+**THIS MOD IS IN A VERY EARLY STATE!
 EXPECT BUGS AND CRASHES!**

 ## How to use
 1. Download the mod like any other SpaceWarp mod (drag the BepInEx folder into the root KSP2 directory).